hannobraun/www.fornjot.app/content/funding.md

 title = "Funding"
 +++

+Fornjot is an actively developed project with one full-time developer working on it. **To make that level of effort sustainable, Fornjot needs your help!**

+If you want to see the goal of creating a next-generation, code-first CAD application realized, please consider supporting this effort.
+The long-term viability of Fornjot depends on people like you sponsoring its development.
+Whether you are willing to give a lot, or you can just spare a little, you can help!

+{{ funding_cta() }}

+---

 Hey, it's me, [Hanno Braun](https://github.com/hannobraun), Fornjot's creator, maintainer, and main developer.
 I am accepting sponsorships to help me push the project forward. **Thank you for considering to help out!**

 The long-term viability of Fornjot depends on people like you sponsoring its development.
 Whether you are willing to give a lot, or you can just spare a little, [you can help][GitHub Sponsors].
 Even small contributions add up!